AamerAbuArja/azure-automation-lab/README.md

 🚀 This project demonstrates **infrastructure automation** on **Azure** using a combination of **Bicep**, **Ansible**, and **Bash scripting**.
 It provisions infrastructure, configures servers, and deploys a **LAMP stack social platform application**.

+Please Note:

+ - This was just a lab project for me to test my skills mainly on Ansible and Bash
+ - The work is not completely professional and there are things I'm doing in Bash that I could easily do in Ansible
+ - I choose to put my skills to the test on All areas of this project
+ - This project does not save records into a unified database but rather saves everything locally
+ -

 ---

 ## 📑 Project Overview